Compliance in Compensation Reporting

 If an employee is assigned to perform ‘insert condition such as out-of-class duties’ of an upgraded position or classification at full capacity, the employee shall be compensated for ‘insert fixed amount or percentage of their base pay.’

-Note: Uniform Allowance is not reportable for PEPRA members but can still be paid as a benefit.
-In addition, any value of purchase, rental, or maintenance of uniform is considered as Uniform Allowance.
+Note: Uniform allowance is not reportable for Public Employees’ Pension Reform Act (PEPRA) members but can still be paid as a benefit.
+In addition, any value of purchase, rental, or maintenance of uniform is considered as uniform allowance.

 Direct Uniform Allowance